terhechte/kingpin/README.md

 kingpin
 =======

-### A drop-in MKAnnotation clustering library for iOS
+### A drop-in MKAnnotation clustering library for Mac OS X

+This is a lightweight fork of kingpin for iOS to use it with the new 10.9 Mavericks MapKit on Mac OS X

 features
 ---------